gruntjs/grunt-docs/Project-Scaffolding.md

 git clone git@github.com:gruntjs/grunt-init-jquery.git ~/.grunt-init/jquery
 ```

 _Note: if you want to make the template available locally as "foobarbaz" you could specify `~/.grunt-init/foobarbaz` while cloning.
-Grunt-init will use the actual template directory name as it exists inside of `~/.grunt-init`._
+Grunt-init will use the actual template directory name as it exists inside of the `~/.grunt-init/` directory._

 A few grunt-init templates are maintained officially: